faceyspacey/redux-first-router/docs/connectRoutes.md

 title for you when the route changes, e.g. `document.title = 'foo'`.

 * **onChange** - `onChange` is a simple function that will be called whenever the routes change.
 It's passed your standard `dispatch` and `getState` arguments like a thunk.
-It can be used to, for example, scroll to the top of the page, e.g:
+It can be used to, for example, scroll to the top of the page.
+In the future, we may provide a simple boolean option to do that.
+PRs welcome.
+Here's how you do it for now:

 ```javascript
 onChange: () => document.body.scrollTop = document.documentElement.scrollTop = 0
 ```

-In the future, we may provide a simple boolean option to do that.
-PRs welcome.

 * **onBackNext** - `onBackNext` is a simple function that will be called whenever the user uses the browser *back/next* buttons.
 It's passed 2 arguments: the `action` dispatched as a result of the URL changing and the value of `history.location`.
 It's one of the few frills this package